Purdue-CS193/homework-0-fat-sycophant/index.md

+## Justin Ma's First CS193 Homework

+- I appreciate the fact that it's student run
+- I like that the first homework assignment is so light
+- I can tolerate the memes in the slides

 ## Welcome to GitHub Pages

-Lorem ipsum dolor sit amet

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.